All Products

 Non-compliance remediation

-Create an Elasticsearch cluster of the VPC network type.
+Create an Elasticsearch cluster with the network type set to VPC.
 For more information, see Getting Started.